karoliskoncevicius/r_notes/matrixtricks.md

 ```

 Since matrices are just vectors ordered column-by-column row-wise subtraction can be simplified.
-For example, the example below will subtract all means from the first column, then repeat this for all the means in the second column, etc.
+The example below will subtract all means from the first column, then repeat this for all the means in the second column, etc.
 As a result every row will have its corresponding mean subtracted.

 ```
 X - rowMeans(X)
 ```

-These methods are general and works with any operations, not just subtraction.
+These methods are general and work with any operations, not just subtraction.

 ```
 (X - rowMeans(X)) / matrixStats::rowSds(X)                   # scale each row